 You won’t be able to feel most of your body.

-- You’ll be numb from the chest down.
+- Take note that you’ll be numb from the chest down.
 This helps you relax and allows the surgeons to work their magic.
-You’ll be able to connect with your baby once he or she is born.
+For sure you’ll be able to connect with your baby once he or she is born.